This article was originally posted February 9, 2016.

 The next week, I had deja vu.
 I received an e-mail from TurboTax entitled, “$15 Off TurboTax.
 Buy Today!”
 I opened the e-mail and a colorful picture loaded with big bold letters, “One Week Only!
 January 17-23 UP TO $15 OFF”.
 Then there were a bunch of links to different retailers where I could save $15 on my tax software, followed by one final warning, “Limited-Time Offer: Expires at midnight, January 23, 2016.”
 Where have I seen this before?
 I closed the e-mail and went on my way.

 A week passed.
 Another TurboTax deadline passed.
-Then I receive yet another e-mail from TurboTax.
+Then I received yet another e-mail from TurboTax.
 This one was titled, “Special Offer Enclosed, Ends Jan.
 30th!”
 Slightly annoyed, I closed the e-mail.

 I was going to buy TurboTax anyways as I do every year.
 This time, I went over to Amazon and claimed my “special offer” of $15 off.
 I was also kind of hoping they would stop sending me those fake deals because I bought it, but I know that’s not how the Internet works.